oracle/souffle/README.md

 Follow the steps below to compile and install Soufflé on a UNIX system:

-1. G++ 4.8 or greater is required to compile Soufflé.
-Currently, CLANG++ is not supported.
+1. G++ 4.8 or greater is recommended to compile Soufflé.

 2. Run `sh ./bootstrap` to generate configure files

 3. Run `./configure`

     For a MAC OS X computer, you require a bison version 3.0.2 or higher and a G++ compiler.
-    We recommend to run [brew](http://brew.sh) with following commands prior to executing `./configure`,
+    We recommend [brew](http://brew.sh), and run the following commands prior to executing `./configure`, `brew update`

-    `brew reinstall --without-multilib`
+     `brew install gcc --without-multilib`
      `brew install bison`

-    and set the following flags before invoking `./configure`:

      `export CXX=/usr/local/bin/g++-5`
      `export CXXFLAGS=-fopenmp`
      `export SOUFFLECPP=/usr/local/bin/cpp-5`

-    Building Soufflé with clang is possible with the latest El Captain OS X. However, Soufflé still needs the GNU C-preprocessor for processing the input, i.e., following flags are to be set:
+    Note that the current CLANG installation on MAC OS X does not support OpenMP out of the box; the clang-cpp cannot be used as a pre-processor for Souffle.
+Set `brew update`
+     `brew install bison`
+     `brew install gcc`
+     `brew install clang-omp`
      `export CXXFLAGS=-fopenmp`
      `export SOUFFLECPP=/usr/local/bin/cpp-5`